debops/yaml2rst/README.rst

 Additionally at the start and at the end of a "code"-block, lines are added as required by reStructuredText.
 Also at the begin of a "code"-block, a ``::`` is added if required.

+``--strip-regex`` can be used to remove matching characters from text-lines when needed.
+Refer to documentation about
+`Folding marks support <docs/fold-markers.rst>`_ for details.

 Examples